 Application is by online form.
 The application questions are listed in the Improving Access to Information Grant Program Application Information packets above.
 Applicants should read Application Information packet before submitting an application.
 We recommend participating in the application webinar.
-Those applying for a Local History or Special Collections project are required to participate in or watch the recording of the Application and Planning webinars listed above.
+The Application webinars listed above are Required to apply.
 The necessary certifications (CIPA form and Certifications & Assurances) are included in the packets and are posted above in a separate document for your use.
 ALL applicants must complete and sign both sections of the certifications and submit them online within the application.
 The certifications are the applicant's signatures for the grant contract.

 APPLY FOR A GRANT or SUBMIT GRANT FORMS

-- Open an Application - Literacy or Digital Inclusion Priorities - Deadline May 31st at 5:00 PM EST
+- Open an Application - Literacy, Digital Inclusion & Library Programming Priorities

 - Return to an Application and/or Submit a Reimbursement or Report

 - Crediting IMLS and LM in LSTA Funded Grants